How accountability holds us to becoming our best selves — professionally and personally

-In order to get a pulse on what people out in the world around me are thinking, I like to scroll my old man social media newsfeed (Facebook).
-In scrolling, I find that too many people fail to hold themselves accountable.
-Over the past month, I’ve seen it around the topic of politics with both sides of the aisle always blaming the other side for everything that’s wrong.
-I’ve learned that blame gets you nowhere and those who accomplish the most share an important trait: personal accountability.
+Whether I’m reading the news or checking in with social media (mostly Facebook), I find that too many people fail to hold themselves accountable.
+Over the past month, I’ve seen it around the topic of politics with both sides of the aisle blaming the other side for everything that’s wrong.
+I’ve learned that blame gets you nowhere.
+Those who accomplish the most share an important trait: personal accountability.

 Instinct and action are essential in recruitment because hiring the right professional is not rocket science.
 In fact, I don’t believe it’s any different than the decisions business professionals make throughout the day.
 The only difference is they need to be accountable for their hiring process and pace by understanding the thorny nature of recruiting today, which can be summed up in five quick points: